3Wings/VolvoSBLUploaderTool/README.md

 ********************************************
 Changes from original code:

-HS CAN harcoded to = can0
+HS CAN hardcoded to = can0

-LS CAN harcoded to = can1
+LS CAN hardcoded to = can1
 ********************************************

 Volvo 9S12(X) Secondary Boot Loader Uploader Tool